AdaCore/xmlada/docs/schema.rst

   you need it in your application.
 Memory will automatically be reclaimed when no longer needed.

-  Every time you parse an XML file later on, you must associated the Grammar with the parser::
+  Every time you parse an XML file later on, you must associate the Grammar with the parser::

      declare